-- > Practice undertaking interviews with their training provider, employer, and line manager. - > Practice interviews which cover a range of topics and areas of the standard, ensuring that they can provide full answers and specific examples of tasks/situations they have been involved in. - > Review terminology in the assessment plan and consider how this links to their role. - > Take time to reflect on their performance and identified how knowledge, skills and behaviours have been applied.
+- Practice undertaking discussions with their training provider, employer, and line manager. - Practice discussions which cover a range of topics and areas of the standard, ensuring that they can provide full answers and specific examples of tasks/situations they have been involved in. - Review terminology in the assessment plan and consider how this links to their role. - Take time to reflect on their performance and identified how knowledge, skills and behaviours have been applied.

-How will the interview be graded?
+How will the professional discussion be graded?

-To achieve a pass, the apprentice must achieve ALL of the pass descriptors for this method of assessment through their interview responses.
+To achieve a pass, the apprentice must achieve ALL of the pass descriptors for this method of assessment through their professional discussion responses.

-To achieve a distinction, the apprentice must achieve ALL of the distinction descriptors for this method of assessment through their interview responses, AND all of the pass descriptors.
+To achieve a distinction, the apprentice must achieve ALL of the distinction descriptors for this method of assessment through their professional discussion responses, AND all of the pass descriptors.